Jcbnunez/biol4585j-yey2sn/Rivanna_Practicums/1.Introduction/README.md

 ```
 In this case you are using the unix command `>` to save the output of this command to a file named `justheaders.txt`.

-**THIS IS CONFUSING!!**: uh oh! we have encounter the first point were most first-time bioinformaticians get confused.
+**CONFUSING!!**: uh oh! we have encounter the first point were most first-time bioinformaticians get confused.
 How come that we are using `">"` as the key word of grep, but also, at the same time, we are using `>` (notice that there are no quotes!) to save new files!
 The reason for this comes from the fact that these two symbols are changing meaning as a function of their position in the code. the `">"` is acting as the argument of the grep command and it is related to the properties of the fasta file.
 On the other hand, the `>` (no quotes) is an internal command of the operating system that means **save to**.
 I know this is can be confusing at first, but don't get discouraged by this.
 Also, don't worry we wont use too many if these confusing cases in the class... but you should know that these exists... and are actually very common...
 The reality is that coding can sometimes be confusing like this and it is just a matter of being careful and paying attention when we code. :) You can do this!!

 ## Coding challenge (part of the quiz):
 As we just explored above, the grep command is a powerful way to mine for data.
 In our case,  the command `grep ">" Mus.sequence.fasta > justheaders.txt` you could verbally reads this command out loud as: *hey Rivanna, please find (`grep`) all lines with the symbol `">"` in the file `Mus.sequence.fasta` and save it to (`>`) the new file `justheaders.txt`*.
 The power of commands like grep is that you can use options (sometimes called "flags") to change entire behaviors of the function.
 For instance, just by adding the flag `-v` the command becomes "find everything that DOES NOT contain a given symbol".
 As such: